andrewaminazm/quiz-main/README.md

 To install Cypress using the npm (Node package manager) navigate to the project directory and execute the following command:

 npm init
-#Once done, run the command below to install Cypress#.
+#Once done, run the command below to install Cypress#.10.11.0

-npm install c
+npm i cypress@10.11.0

 then
 run